Religious Trauma & High-Control Recovery Therapy in Las Vegas

 5. Do we talk about religion the whole time?

-No. We talk about your story, your relationships, your fears, your identity, and the places where you feel stuck.
-Religion only becomes part of the conversation when you want it to be.
-You lead the pace and direction.
+We talk about your relationships, identity, anxiety, shame, boundaries, and the places you feel stuck.
+Religion becomes part of the conversation when it’s relevant to your healing.

 6. What if I still believe in God?
 Or don’t believe anymore?